 The primary forces behind the rock cycle are geological.
 These forces are subduction and uplifting.
 Uplifting refers to the pushing of rock out of the Earth’s surface, creating mountains.
 Subduction is when one rock plate submerges beneath another plate and becomes magma deep underneath the Earth.
 Both subduction and uplifting are caused by plate tectonics.
 The continental plates which lie on the Earth’s mantle are moving.
 While the plates usually only move at a few centimeters a year, over millions of years this leads to massive changes in the Earth’s surface.
 As these plates collide and slip past one another, certain regions collide and are pushed up while other regions are pushed below.

 The phenomenon of seafloor spreading also plays a role in the rock cycle.
 The tectonic plates which collide with each other are by necessity pulling away from each other in other areas.
 This means that magma is released from the Earth where the plates are dividing, deep in the ocean.
 This phenomenon leads to the creation of more seafloor along with metamorphic rocks and igneous rocks.

 Surface processes like weathering also contribute to the rock cycle.
 Wind and rain can wear away and rocks over time, breaking apart igneous and metamorphic rock structures into small particles which then join together to create sedimentary rocks.

-Our world’s geology is driven by processes which have been going on since the formation of the Earth.
-Every rock you see, from the smooth stones in the riverbed to the mountains in the distance, are part of the ongoing cycle.
+Our world’s geology is driven by processes that have been going on since the formation of the Earth.
+Every rock you see, from the smooth stones in the riverbed to the mountains in the distance, is part of the ongoing cycle.